IU-PR/Capstone_project/content/docs/2025/edhub/week3.md

 Until this week, when registering for an account, users could type any strings into the email and password fields.
 We decided to add email format check and password complexity check to protect user accounts from hacking.
 Password must be longer than 8 characters and contain letters, numbers and special characters.

+Previously, the teacher had full rights to invite and remove users on the course.
+In particular with the `remove_teacher` command they could remove any teacher on the course, including themselves (so the teacher could leave the course).
+This feature was not previously available for students and parents, so we improved the `remove_student` and `remote_parent` commands to allow parents and students to remove themselves from the course if they wanted to.

 We also decided to improve the syntax of the script for creating the database by adding clearer formatting, prescribing string length limits, and specifying NULLABLE objects.

 <!-- логи -->